radcamp/radcamp.github.io/Brisbane2025/technical-configuration.md

 magic to make the install not a nightmare at runtime.

 * On pinky: `cd /mnt/pinky/isaac; git clone https://github.com/NovembreLab/feems.git`.
 This
-dir is mounted inside the docker container at `/home/jovyan/work` so it's accessible
+dir is mounted inside the docker container at `/home/jovyan/work` so it's accessible.

 * Commented out lines 221 and 240 in feems/feems/viz.py to work around some version bugs:
 ```